fireandlion/onedayonebook/_books/langutanis-trick.md

 ---
 # Only fill in page metadata here.
 # The page content is auto-filled from it.
-title: ""
+title: "Langutani's Trick"
-description: ""
+description: "Langutani and his father are frustrated.
+The baboons come at night to eat and destroy their maize crops.
+Can they ever stop the baboons?"
 contributors:
-  writer: ""
+  writer: "Langutani Christopher Makhubele"
-  illustrator: ""
+  illustrator: "Stephen Wallace"
-  designer: ""
+  designer: "Caitlin Sloane"
-  editor: ""
+  editor: "Alison Ziki"
   publisher: ""
   other: ""
 original-language: ""